commonform/commonform-diff/README.md

 2. Word and other content objects have `deleted` and `inserted` properties to show changes.

+3. Every child has a `heading` array.
+Children without headings have empty `heading` arrays.

+4. Every form has a `conspicuous` array.
+Inconspicuous forms have empty `conspicuous` arrays.

 Replacements are shown deletion-first:

 > The <del>Buyer</del><ins>Seller</ins> shall ...